Yusif-Hamdaani/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Scope of variables
 --

-EACH SCRIPTS AND THEIR OUTPUT
+EACH SCRIPT AND ITS OUTPUT
+---
 0. strcat

 Write a function that concatenates two strings.